godotengine/godot-docs/tutorials/editor/external_editor.rst

     For Emacs, you can call ``emacsclient`` instead of ``emacs`` if you use the server mode.

+    For Visual Studio, you will have to open the solution file ``.sln`` manually to get access to the IDE features.
+Additionally, it will not go to a specific line.

 Automatically reloading your changes
 ------------------------------------